MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/entity-mappings.md

   - **Field Name Obfuscation**: Mapping allows for the obfuscation of field names, which can help prevent unauthorized users from inferring sensitive information about the database schema or the nature of the data stored.

-  - **Protecting Proprietary Information**: By renaming fields, you can also protect proprietary names or business logic that may be hinted at through the database's original field names.
+  - **Protecting Proprietary Information**: By renaming fields, you can also protect proprietary names or business logic that might be hinted at through the database's original field names.